-Name, Jurisdiction of Residence and Position Principal Occupation or Employment and, if not a Previously Elected Director, Occupation During the Past 5 Years Previous Service as a Director Number of Common Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly (1) Cesar Gonzalez (2)(4) Director and Chief Executive Officer Fairway, Kansas, USA Director and VP Corporate Development of Mako Mining Corp. and a consultant to Wexford Capital LP.
-February 27, 2014 289,471 Walter Reich (2)(3)(4) Director Tortola, British Virgin Islands Co-Founder and Director of Tovel Investments Ltd. and Tovel Consulting Ltd., which provide corporate, management and hedge fund related services from the British Virgin Islands.
+Name, Jurisdiction of Residence and Position Principal Occupation or Employment and, if not a Previously Elected Director, Occupation During the Past 5 Years Previous Service as a Director Number of Common Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly (1) Cesar Gonzalez (2)(4) Director and Chief Executive Officer Fairway, Kansas, USA Executive Chairman of Bonterra Resources Inc., VP Corporate Development of Mako Mining Corp. and a consultant to Wexford Capital LP.
+February 27, 2014 590,221 Walter Reich (2)(3)(4) Director Tortola, British Virgin Islands Co-Founder and Director of Tovel Investments Ltd. and Tovel Consulting Ltd., which provide corporate, management and hedge fund related services from the British Virgin Islands.
 Mr. Reich also services on the executive committee of the BVI Investment Funds Association.
 June 16, 2017 Nil Alessandro Palladino (2)(3)(4) Director Tortola, British Virgin Islands Investment Portfolio Manager at Tovel Investments Ltd. and Director of Innovative Management Group Limited, a British Virgin Islands company that provides services as a consultant and independent director to offshore companies, funds and management companies.
-June 16, 2017 Nil

-Name, Jurisdiction of Residence and Position Principal Occupation or Employment and, if not a Previously Elected Director, Occupation During the Past 5 Years Previous Service as a Director Number of Common Shares Beneficially Owned, Controlled or Directed, Directly or Indirectly (1) Michael Starogiannis Licensed Professional Engineer in the December 22, Nil Director Province of Ontario and holds a 2017 Oakville, Ontario, Canada Bachelors of Applied Science in Geological and Mineral Engineering from the University of Toronto as well as a Master's in Business Administration from the Rotman School of Management at the University of Toronto.
-Akiba Leisman Chief Executive Officer of the Company October 26, 917,502 Director and Executive from February 27, 2014 to October 26, 2020 Chairman 2020.
-Chief Executive Officer of Mako New York, New York, USA Mining Corp.
+June 16, 2017 Nil Michael Starogiannis Director Oakville, Ontario, Canada Licensed Professional Engineer in the Province of Ontario and holds a Bachelors of Applied Science in Geological and Mineral Engineering from the University of Toronto as well as a Master's in Business Administration from the Rotman School of Management at the University of Toronto.
+December 22, 2017 Nil Akiba Leisman Director and Executive Chairman New York, New York, USA Chief Executive Officer of the Company from February 27, 2014 to October 26, 2020.
+Chief Executive Officer of Mako Mining Corp. and a consultant to Wexford Capital LP.
+October 26, 2020 1,282,502

-Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at October 30, 2019, based upon information furnished to the Company by individual Directors.
+(1) Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, as at November 1, 2021, based upon information furnished to the Company by individual Directors.
 Unless otherwise indicated, such shares are held directly.